Air pollution mapping enters a new tech era

 EDF and Google revolutionize how climate-harming gas leaks are measured

-EDF and Google Earth Outreach are announcing the first results of a pilot partnership to explore and unlock the potential of new sensing and analytical technologies to measure key environmental data, and to make that data more widely available.
+EDF and Google Earth Outreach have worked together to explore and unlock the potential of new sensing and analytical technologies to measure key environmental data, and to make that data more widely available.

-The initial project uses sensors attached to Google Street View cars to create detailed maps of places where natural gas is leaking from utility pipes under city streets.
-This was a complex challenge that required multidisciplinary skills, perspective and resources.
+The initial project used sensors attached to Google Street View cars to create detailed maps of places where natural gas was leaking from utility pipes under city streets.
+This complex challenge required multidisciplinary skills, perspective and resources.

 Our core project team includes:

 - EDF.
 We convened, envisioned and planned the project, as part of our overall goal to reduce methane's impact on the climate.

 - Google provided vehicles mounted with air-quality sensors.
 Their mapping technology allows the data to be visualized in a user-friendly way.